 - Get safety work permit before starting the hydrostatic pressure test

-- Announce the pressure test plan to affected area
+- Announce the pressure test plan to the affected area

-- Standing in front of pressure gauge during the test is very dangerous.
+- Standing in front of the pressure gauge during the test is very dangerous.
 Avoid doing this.

-- Prepare enough lighting before the test even though you do the test at an open area.
+- Prepare enough lighting before the test even though you do the test in an open area.

 - Keep a safe distance during the pressure test to minimize safety risk.
 Refer to a standard for safe distance calculations